-Dreadful people who wear shorts in the winter are doling out advice on hangover cures.
+Dreadful people who wear shorts in the winter and loafers with no socks in summer are doling out advice on hangover cures.

-The people, who do constructive things with their weekends, waded in on the hangover debate after a Doctor confirmed getting pissed again isn’t the best solution in The Sun.
+The people, who do ‘constructive’ things with their weekends, waded in on the hangover debate after a Doctor confirmed getting pissed again isn’t the best hangover solution in The Sun.

 Middle aged cyclist Pete Bowen, 44, said: “I don’t get hangovers because I’m 70% athlete and 30% smug.

-“I have friends who spend time with their kids on the weekends and wearing jeans.
+“I have friends who spend time with their kids on the weekends while wearing jeans.
 These are the kind of people who get hangovers.

-“For me a 10 mile bike ride is the perfect antidote to a few beers the night before and then rubbing it in everyone’s faces with sweaty selfies and condescending hashtags.
+“For me a 10 mile bike ride is the perfect antidote to a few beers the night before, then rubbing it in everyone’s faces with sweaty selfies and condescending hashtags.
 Nothing makes me feel better about myself than making people feel bad about themselves.

 “Its why I stuff my cycling shorts.”